 Store-bought lemon curd doesn’t even deserve to share the same name as homemade.
 This from-scratch lemon curd is deliciously tangy, creamy, and sweet.
 You only need 5 ingredients and it comes together on the stove in 10 minutes!
-Lemon curd is perfect for scones, angel food cake, quick breads, pound cake, and so much more.
+Lemon curd is perfect for scones, crepes, angel food cake, quick breads, pound cake, and so much more.

 Let’s talk lemon.

 - Is lemon blueberry cake your favorite dessert?

 - Are you head-over-heels for lemon meringue pie?

 If your answer is YES to all of the above, you’re going to flip for this creamy, dense, intensely flavorful spread.
 Homemade lemon curd is 1 million times tastier than store-bought, which is filled with ingredients we can’t pronounce and has likely been sitting on the shelf for too long.
 Spread the blissful homemade version on scones, biscuits, and so much more.
 This is the recipe you never realized you needed!